pulumi/pulumi-hugo/themes/default/content/what-is/what-is-platform-engineering.md

 The responsibilities of a platform engineer may include the following:

-* Serving development teams with self-service infrastructure tooling and golden paths to production
+* Providing development teams with self-service infrastructure tooling and golden paths to production

 * Defining and creating standardized cloud architectures used by development teams, typically using an [infrastructure as code framework](/what-is/what-is-infrastructure-as-code/)